hexbatch/apple-core/core-docs/core-api-list.md

 ## Common api

 * time is read in unix timestamp or iso-standard.
-* any api call can have the wide modifier, showing the attributes, that the user can read, of each token and token type returned
+* any api call can have the wide modifier, showing the attributes, that the user can read, of each element and element type returned
 * each top level and secondary level resource returned has a list of action links for it
 * Pages is done by cursor, long results are paged
 * optional language is chosen by the header of the accept language: the library will choose the best fitting one. `Accept-Language: fr; q=1.0, en; q=0.5`